-- 17.12 Model Homes

-- 17.13 Portable Home Storage Units

-- 17.14 Plants for Mixing and/or Processing Concrete and/or Asphalt

-- 17.15 Private Swimming Pools

-- 17.16 Recreational Vehicles

-- 17.17 Shipping Containers

-- 17.18 Short-Term Rentals

-- 17.19 Solar Energy Systems

-- 17.20 Telecommunications Towers

-- 17.21 Temporary Structures

-- 17.22 Temporary Tents

-- 17.23 Visibility at Intersections

-- 17.24 Wind Energy Systems
+16.01 Accessory Dwelling Units 16.12 Model Homes 16.02 Accessory Uses and Structures 16.13 Portable Home Storage Units 16.03 Cannabis Stores 16.14 Plants for Mixing and/or 16.04 Cemeteries Processing Concrete and/or 16.05 Clustered Mailboxes Asphalt 16.06 Community Gardens 16.15 Private Swimming Pools 16.07 Fences and Walls 16.16 Recreational Vehicles 16.08 Food Trucks 16.17 Shipping Containers 16.09 Home Occupations 16.18 Short-Term Rentals 16.10 Large Residential Facilities, 16.19 Solar Energy Systems Emergency and Protective 16.20 Telecommunications Towers Shelters, Transitional Living 16.21 Temporary Structures Centers, and Permanent 16.22 Temporary Tents Supportive Housing 16.23 Visibility at Intersections 16.11 Lighting 16.24 Wind Energy Systems

-17.01 ACCESSORY DWELLING UNITS
+16.01 ACCESSORY DWELLING UNITS

 - a) Purpose.
-The purpose of the Accessory Dwelling Unit (ADU) regulations is to: - 1) Respond to changes in housing needs and increasing housing costs, while simultaneously respecting the curb appeal and scale of the dwelling units within the surrounding residential area; - 2) Increase affordable housing options to vulnerable populations such as the elderly and persons with disabilities; - 3) Support increased efficient use of the existing housing stock and associated infrastructure; and - 4) Reduce the carbon footprint by allowing smaller dwelling units. - b) Applicability.
+The purpose of the Accessory Dwelling Unit (ADU) regulations is to: - 1) Respond to changes in housing needs and increasing housing costs, while simultaneously respecting the curb appeal and scale of the dwelling units within the surrounding residential area; - 2) Increase affordable housing options to vulnerable populations such as the elderly and persons with disabilities; - Support increased efficient use of the existing housing stock and associated infrastructure; and - 4) Reduce the carbon footprint by allowing smaller dwelling units. - b) Applicability.
 The standards apply to any Residential District where ADUs are listed as a Permitted Accessory Use. - 1) Number.
 Only one (1) ADU shall be permitted on a lot in the SR-2, VSF, VTF, VMF, VMU, MR, and CNC. - 2) Density.
 ADUs do not count toward the density calculations for the District in which they are located. - 3) Accessory Suite (Attached) Standards.
-All Accessory Suite ADUs shall comply with the following general ADU design standards: - i) The primary dwelling in which the ADU is located shall be owner occupied; - ii) An ADU may be no larger than 800 square feet or the size of the primary dwelling unit, whichever is less;
+All Accessory Suite ADUs shall comply with the following general ADU design standards: - The primary dwelling in which the ADU is located shall be owner occupied; - ii) An ADU may be no larger than 800 square feet or the size of the primary dwelling unit, whichever is less;

 - iii) ADU's shall be limited to residential uses including a Minor Home Occupation and shall not be utilized for any other purpose; - iv) One additional parking space is required for the ADU; - v) No new entrances into the primary dwelling shall be created for the Accessory Suite ADU; and - vi) Any required fire escapes or exterior stairs for access to an upper-level Accessory Suite ADU shall not be located along the front façade of the primary dwelling. - 4) Detached ADUs.
-In addition to the general ADU design standards, Detached ADUs must comply with the following requirements: - i) A Detached ADU shall not exceed twenty-five (25) feet in height as defined in Section ####; - ii) The ground coverage of the Detached ADU shall not exceed the ground coverage of the Primary dwelling Unit; - iii) All Detached ADUs shall be located at or behind the front plane of the primary dwelling; - iv) All Detached ADUs shall comply with the minimum setback requirements of the applicable Zoning District; and - v) All Detached ADUs that are new construction shall comply with the following requirements: - A) Be setback a minimum of five (5) feet from the primary dwelling; - B) The exterior finish materials must visually match in type, size, and placement to the exterior finish materials of the primary dwelling or existing structure on the property; and - C) The roof pitch must be the same as the predominant roof pitch of the primary dwelling or existing structure on the property.
+In addition to the general ADU design standards, Detached ADUs must comply with the following requirements: - A Detached ADU shall not exceed twenty-five (25) feet in height as defined in Section ####; - ii) The ground coverage of the Detached ADU shall not exceed the ground coverage of the Primary dwelling Unit; - iii) All Detached ADUs shall be located at or behind the front plane of the primary dwelling; - iv) All Detached ADUs shall comply with the minimum setback requirements of the applicable Zoning District; and - v) All Detached ADUs that are new construction shall comply with the following requirements: - A) Be setback a minimum of five (5) feet from the primary dwelling; - B) The exterior finish materials must visually match in type, size, and placement to the exterior finish materials of the primary dwelling or existing structure on the property; and - C) The roof pitch must be the same as the predominant roof pitch of the primary dwelling or existing structure on the property.

-17.02 ACCESSORY USES AND STRUCTURES
+16.02 ACCESSORY USES AND STRUCTURES